 The waiver also states that:

-· You were advised that you could speak to a separate and independent attorney before you signed.
+- You were advised that you could speak to a separate and independent lawyer before you signed.

-· You would not be able to hire the attorney unless you waived your constitutional right.
+- You would not be able to hire the lawyer unless you waived your constitutional right.

-Division of Fees: At times, the attorney that you hired will hire an attorney in another firm to help with the case.
-You must agree to the hiring of this other attorney.
-If that happens in a case involving personal injury or property damage resulting from wrongful conduct, then this agreement must be in writing and the attorney with primary responsibility for your case is entitled to a minimum of 75 percent of the fee and the attorney with secondary responsibility is entitled to a maximum of 25 percent of the fee.
+At times, the lawyer that you hired will hire a lawyer in another firm to help with the case.
+You must agree to the hiring of this other lawyer.
+If that happens in a case involving personal injury or property damage resulting from wrongful conduct, then this agreement must be in writing, and the lawyer with primary responsibility for your case is entitled to a minimum of 75 percent of the fee and the attorney with secondary responsibility is entitled to a maximum of 25 percent of the fee.
 If the attorneys of the different firms participated equally in this type of case, they will have to go to court to determine how the fee will be split.
 The splitting of fees between the law firms should not affect the amount of money that you receive.
-If another law firm is hired in a case in which you are charged an hourly fee, the fee may be divided in one of the following two ways: the fee can be divided based on the work done by each lawyer or law firm or you can agree in writing as to how the fee will be divided.
+If another law firm is hired in a case in which you are charged an hourly fee, the fee may be divided in one of the following two ways: The fee can be divided based on the work done by each lawyer or law firm, or you and the lawyers can agree in writing as to how the fee will be divided.

-Fees Set by a Judge: There are more than 200 Florida Statutes which allow for an award of attorney’s fees in certain legal actions.
+There are more than 200 Florida statutes that allow for an award of attorney’s fees in certain legal actions.
 In most instances, such a fee would be set by a judge.

 In all probate matters, which includes guardianships, fees are either set by the court or are subject to review and approval by the court either periodically or at the time the matter is finalized.

 The amount of attorney’s fees set by a judge can vary greatly, depending upon various factors.
 The guidelines for the judge setting such fees are provided by the attorney’s Rules of Professional Conduct, Rule 4-1.5(b):